 The proposed application site is located adjacent to Oakfield which is a large detached dwelling with detached garage.
-However, the site is quite a prominent location within the Conservation Area and therefore consideration must be given to any development which would result in any potential harm or impact on the area.
+However, the site is quite a prominent location within the Conservation Area with the site levels indicating 6m difference between the road and the highest part of the site and therefore consideration must be given to any development which would result in any potential harm or impact on the area.